 I'd always wanted to get back to Los Angeles anyway.
 I visited briefly in 2012 and fell in love with the place.
 Yeah, a lot of it is ugly but there are pockets of beauty.
 It's like the entertainment industry itself.

 When I was a kid my Mum asked me what I wanted to be and I told her I wanted to tell stories.
-At a young age I would sit on adults' knees, and, much to their amusement, I'd earnestly shut my eyes and make shit up.
+At a young age I would sit on adults' knees, and, much to their amusement, I'd earnestly shut my eyes and make stuff up.
 I was born a bard.
 I loved going to the cinema as much as any kid but I remember looking at the screen and wondering how you get up there.
 When the internet came into my life all my passwords were "lalaland."

 On the bus from LAX to Hollywood I looked out the window as we passed a billboard for a film I'd never heard of.
 It was called La La Land and it looked like a story about a girl who moved to LA.
-Goddammit, they did it already, I thought.
+Dammit, they did it already, I thought.

 (I've since changed all my passwords.)

 I dropped my backpack and guitar at the hostel and decided to go for an evening walk.
 I was in a female dorm with an ambitious young German singer and her enthusiastic stage mother.
 They invited me to go line dancing and I politely refused.
 I had only gone around the corner when I looked up at a building on Hollywood Boulevard that would shape my LA life.

 Holy shit, it's Second City!!!
 I had no idea they had one in LA, not to mention Toronto.